 The British military authorities feared that the Japanese would invade British India via the eastern border of Bengal.
 As a preemptive measure, they launched a scorched-earth initiative in eastern and coastal Bengal to prevent or impede the invasion by denying access to food supplies, transport and other resources.

-First, a "denial of rice" policy was carried out in southern districts along the coast of the Bay of Bengal that were expected to have surpluses of rice.
-The fraudulent, corrupt and coercive practices by the purchasing agents removed far more rice than officially recorded, not only from designated districts, but also in unauthorised areas, suggests a greater impact.
+First, a "denial of rice" policy was carried out in southern districts along the coast of the Bay of Bengal that were expected to have surplus of rice.
+The fraudulent, corrupt and coercive practices by the purchasing agents removed far more rice than officially recorded, not only from designated districts, but also in unauthorised areas.

 As a second prong, a "boat denial" policy was designed to deny Bengali transport to any invading Japanese army.
 Under this policy, the Army confiscated approximately 46,000 rural boats, severely disrupting river-borne movement of labour, supplies and food, and compromising the livelihoods of boatmen and fishermen.